Macau - bring on the bling!

 For more entertainment, the new and neighbouring Broadway at Galaxy Macau showcases Asian and international cultural events at its 3,000-seat Broadway Theatre.
 Broadway Hotel serves up 320 rooms with free WiFi and complimentary mini-bar for a one-time pillage.
 Pick a Deluxe or go up to a Broadway Suite with 180-degree river views.
 This is a hotel decked out in bright hues - think gold, rose and woody pastels - with a touch of luxe as well as a roll-up-your-sleeves street hawker market.

 Steve Wynn's US$4 billion 1,706-room casino resort Wynn Palace Cotai (opened 22 August 2016), his third Macau resort, is just across the road from Grand Hyatt.
-As a reference, the Fountain Salon Suite serves up 2,900sq ft of rumpus room with floor-to-ceiling windows, 500 thread count Egyptian cotton linen, 65-inch flatscreen television, Bang & Olufsen audio and touchscreen controls for room electronics.
+The property is the first stop on Macau’s new light-rail system connecting the ferry landing to the Cotai Strip.
+As a reference, the Fountain Salon Suite serves up 2,900sq ft of rumpus room with floor-to-ceiling windows, 500 thread count Egyptian cotton linen, humungous televisions, Bang & Olufsen audio and touchscreen controls for room electronics.
 Expect reassuring dollops of marble, a private spa salon, scalloped ceilings, Cotai white walls and cream decor with the signature gold hues.
 Also find three generously large televisions (as well as one in the bathroom), a walk-in closet, Jacuzzi, power shower, and a small dresser with its own miniature faucet.

-Step into this reflective pink glass escape to marvel at the dancing fountains (above which a cable car does a lazy photogenic circuit), lobby ferris wheels with ornate floral decorations, prancing horse carousels, floral theme floor mosaics, and more.
+Step into this reflective pink glass escape to marvel at the dancing fountains (above which a cable car does a lazy photogenic circuit), lobby ferris wheels with ornate floral decorations, prancing horse carousels, floral theme floor mosaics, and more extravagance.
 The casino is stylish, feminine, understated, and in cream tones.